 “Accordingly, defenders of Catholic opposition to women’s ordination are nonetheless emphatic that recognition of the equality of women implies that women can fulfill precisely the kinds of roles that complementarians would deny them.
 Butler notes the differences between the 1917 and the 1983 Code of Catholic Canon Law.
 In 1917, Catholic married women were considered to be “subject” to their husbands.
 Women were to be seated separately at liturgical services, excluded from the choir, and various church societies.
 Women “religious” were required to travel in pairs.
 Women were not allowed to participate in such activities as diocesan synods.
 In the 1983 Code of Canon Law, “women now have essentially the same juridical status as men in the Catholic Church.”
 Non-ordained women may now participate in diocesan synods, be members of parish councils, serve as diocesan chancellors, teach theology, philosophy, and canon law in seminaries.
 They can, if necessary, fulfill numerous tasks traditionally done by the ordained: they can preach, baptize, officiate at weddings, assist in parish care.”

-As Bishop Jones shows with Sydney Anglicanism, even among ‘conservatives’ the functional definition has become the dominant hermenuetic in the expansion of female church roles.
-Of this shift in philosophy, the new Archbishop of Sydney stated,
+So, even the modern anglo-catholic defense of the priesthood as ‘sacrament’ or in persona basically repeats the functionalist mindset.
+As Bishop Jones shows with Sydney Anglicanism, even among GAFCON ‘conservatives’ the functional definition has become dominant as female church roles expand.
+Of the functional approach, the recently installed Archbishop of Sydney stated,

 “We’ve somehow had an ontological distinction between who a priest is and a lay person or a deacon… the Anglican Church doesn’t hold to that view, I certainly do not hold to that view … it’s not an ontological, it’s a functional distinction.
 The functional distinction is that you are given an office of responsibility with regard to that.'”